 One of my favorite things to use is bok choy.
-You may remember some of my more sneaky moments when I hid it in recipes like these Gluten Free Bok Choy Meatballs, or these Bok Choy Deviled Eggs with Bacon.
+You may remember some of my more sneaky moments when I hid it in recipes like these Gluten Free Bok Choy Meatballs.

 These leafy green vegetables are full of Vitamin C, A, and K. It looks a bit like lettuce but with more of a celery bottom.
 I use bok choy instead of celery because Mr. Fearless Dining doesn't like celery.
 It worked perfectly in this Tuna Salad Stuffed Avocado recipe.